 There is no point pretending or even considering that a project can be risk-free.
-I am probably sounding very negative but unfortunately it is highly advisable to include a project risk management process in your organization in order to increase the chances of a successful project implementation.
+I am probably sounding very negative but unfortunately, it is highly advisable to include a project risk management process in your organization in order to increase the chances of successful project implementation.

 1. Risk Identification

-Following on from identifying a risk, the team should then identify the category the risk falls into, whether it’s minor, moderate or critical.
-Being able to analyse the risk as quickly as possible ultimately leads to smarter decisions based around that risk.
+Following on from identifying risk, the team should then identify the category the risk falls into, whether it’s minor, moderate, or critical.
+Being able to analyze the risk as quickly as possible ultimately leads to smarter decisions based on that risk.

 Cora clients use our Risk and Issues Registers, which enable the assigning of a risk rating to items based on their Likelihood and Impact.
 It then assigns a Risk Score, with the most serious items being assigned a high score and red status.
 Our Risk Matrix Widget, pictured below, is most useful when used at a Programme for portfolio level as it alerts you to potential areas of concern and allows you to view the summary where you can drill down into the Description hyperlink (highlighted below) bringing you directly into the project Risk Register.

 Who is responsible for the risk?
 Do not forget to assign a team member to oversee this risk, identifying and analyzing it is well and good but finding the right team member to own this risk is as important.
 There may be a team member who is more skilled or experienced dealing with the assigned risk, this member should then lead this risk to resolve it!
 This is an important stage, it sounds like a formality but time and time again organizations do not manage this stage correctly.

 Now that the risk has been assigned, this member of the team needs to develop a strategy, a contingency plan, or a preventive plan to mitigate this risk.
 The risk can then be acted upon as to how you prioritized it and this can be added to your Risk register.

 5. Monitor and Review the Risk